ISSUE 4

 Gilbert was asked to contribute to National Public Radio the This I Believe Radio Program in 1951.
 He describes beliefs that guided his life until his death.

-We can be confident that action which is in accord with a few basis beliefs cannot be wrong and can at least testify to the values we will need to cultivate.
-These are the beliefs that the human race is a family that has inherited a place on earth in common, that its members have an obligation to work toward sharing it so that none is deprived of the elementary needs of life, and that all have a responsibility to leave it undegraded for those who follow.”
+We can be confident that an action which is in accord with a few basic beliefs cannot be wrong and can at least testify to the values we will need to cultivate.
+These are the beliefs: that the human race is a family that has inherited a place on earth in common, that its members have an obligation to work toward sharing it so that none is deprived of the elementary needs of life, and that all have a responsibility to leave it undegraded for those who follow.

-(7) Film about construction of glass part of marker.
+7. Film about the construction of the glass part of the marker.
 Film made by Trudy Barnes and Chris Pavicich: http://gallery.me.com/pavicich#100000